gitlabhq/terraform-provider-gitlab/website/docs/r/project_variable.html.markdown

 * `value` - (Required, string) The value of the variable.

 * `protected` - (Optional, boolean) If set to `true`, the variable will be passed only to pipelines running on protected branches and tags.
 Defaults to `false`.

-## Attributes Reference

-This resource does not currently export any attribute.